andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-3.md

 In this episode, I want to discuss a fairly basic concept that is key to taking on a photo a day, or any type of long term photography project.
 I call it the ABC Rule: “Always be composing” -- my apologies to screenwriter David Mamet.

-You may recall the scene in Glengary Glenross, when Alec Baldwin’s character tries to motivate his salesmen with his own version of the ABC rule -- Always be closing.
+You may recall the scene in Glengarry Glen Ross, when Alec Baldwin’s character tries to motivate his salesmen with his own version of the ABC rule -- Always be closing.
 Not simply selling, but always pushing to finalize --  or close -- a sale.
 In some ways, this is similar to what I discussed in episode one in regards to visualizing the end of a project before you start it.

 But in this case, my version of ABC refers to the act of always looking for photo opportunities.
 Always be composing a shot, either through a viewfinder, or in your mind’s eye.
 I think we as photographers do this naturally.
 Our eye is drawn to interesting light, graphic compositions, or unique faces.
 You probably already have a focal length or the depth of field in mind before you even lift the camera.
 You know what the shot will look like before you take it.